 MindHive Pty Ltd is an Idea Management Software that leverages the power of crowdsourcing for problem solving and idea generation with a particular focus on servicing the opportunities presented in the growth of civic technology.

 REDEYE Apps Pty Ltd provides cloud and mobile solutions for asset and work management.
-RedEye has received both an initial and a follow-on investment through BDF.
+RedEye has received both an initial and a follow-on investment from the BDF.

 RiskWise Property Review is an independent property research and risk-rating FinTech company allowing people and organisations to individually assess investment property benefits and risks.